 In 2016, the Olympia Downtown Rotary Club partnered with the Lakerun Organization to sponsor Olympia Lakefair Races, and introduced the Trials Legacy Marathon.
 The Marathon was established to retrace the steps of legends and honor the legacy of the 1984 Women’s Olympic Trials Marathon which was held in Olympia.
 On May 12, 1984 Olympia took center stage as thousands lined the streets to watch 238 women compete for a chance to run in the Los Angeles Olympic Games.
 The historic course starts at the top of “Courthouse Hill” in Olympia and winds through Tumwater, Lacey and Thurston County.

 In late 2017, the races were re-branded to form a four race event, the “Olympia Lakefair Races”.
-The aim of this effort is to continue the tradition of the races, honor the running past of Olympia, support youth running and hopes of funding a monument to memorialize the 1984 Women’s Olympia Trials Marathon at Marathon Park.
-Additional proceeds will support the Olympia Rotary Club in continuing to make a positive impact in Thurston County.
+The aim of this effort is to continue the tradition of the races, honor the running past of Olympia, support youth running and help support the Olympia Rotary Club in continuing to make a positive impact in Thurston County.
 Help us celebrate these historic races by running and/or becoming a sponsor!